 In the forward driver's area of the motorhome, safety seat belts are provided for the use of the driver and the right front passenger.
 Safety belts are available for other seats.
-It is strongly recommended that all occupants remain seated with their safety belts firmly attached while the motorhome is in motion.
+It is strongly recommended that all occupants remain seated with their safety belts firmly attached while the motorhome is in motion, in most states it is illegal to travel without buckling up the driver's and passenger seat. occupants.
 The driver should adjust his seat so that he is able to reach all controls easily with the belt on, especially able to use all the travel on the foot brake.
 The belt should be placed as low as possible around the hips to prevent sliding out from under them in case of accident.
 This places the load of the body on the strong hipbone structure instead of around the soft abdominal area.
 Two people should never try to use the same seat belt.